 Why You Shouldn't Plant Grocery Store Garlic

-Sometimes a grower will have success and they are able to harvest healthy garlic.
+Sometimes a grower does have success and they are able to harvest healthy garlic.
 This is usually green garlic (similar to green onions) where the garlic plants are eaten when they are still young and a bulb is not required.

 If you want to plant grocery store garlic, there are three things you should consider first before planting that may change your mind.

-Grocery store garlic tends to be in fairly poor conditions once it is made available to customers.
+Grocery store garlic tends to be in fairly poor condition once it is made available to customers.
 It has usually been stored for a very long time (sometimes over a year) before being sold, is very dry and is sometimes sprayed with chemicals in order to delay sprouting or to control pests.

 This means that it makes for very poor quality seed stock.
 Cloves that are planted are often weak and struggle to grow large plants.
-This leads to small bulbs (often single cloved bulbs can rounds) and a disappointing harvest.
+This leads to small bulbs (often single cloved bulbs called rounds) and a disappointing harvest.

 (2) Pests and Disease

 Most grocery store garlic is also grown in China or California where they have issues with diseases, viruses and parasites (nematodes) that could potentially invade your soil.
 The garlic bulbs might look ok, however, these microscopic invaders can easily stay hidden until the right conditions arise.

 Many of these garlic pests can enter your soil once the garlic seed is planted and infect your growing plants.
 Once present, it can take many years (even decades) for some of these pathogens and parasites to disappear from your soil.